Logo Transparent

 Test 1.
 External Vulnerability Assesments

-The purpose of the external vulnerability assessments is to identify any vulnerabilities that would allow an internet-based opportunist attacker to hack into your company’s systems using typical low-skill methods.
+The purpose of the external vulnerability assessments is to identify any vulnerabilities that would allow an internet-based, opportunist attacker to hack into your company’s systems using typical low-skill methods.

 The KEYSIGMA consultant will scan your external IP address(s) using our industry leading commercial vulnerability scanners.